 Want to discuss which is better a crown or a filling?

-If you have questions, visit our dental office to discuss treatment options.
+If you have questions about your long term dental health, visit our dental office to discuss dental treatment options.
 Whether you’re in need of a PFM crown or a filling, Dr. Fondriest can beautifully restore your teeth.
-Call (847) 234-0517 to schedule an appointment.
+Request an appointment at (847) 234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States